EmeraldSnorlax/svelterat.monster/README.md

 ## Translations

 Feel free to add translations for your language to `src/locales`, and send a pull request.
-Just make a JS file for the locale and I'll sort the rest.
-Don't be shy, they're basically just JSON! ~~but im forced to make them JS or snowpack will eat my ass~~
+Just make a TS file for the locale and I'll sort the rest.
+Don't be shy, they're basically just JSON! ~~but im forced to make them TS or snowpack will eat my ass~~.
+Copy en-GB.ts and use that as a template.

 As of right now, I have no clue if RTL languages work, but feel free to submit them anyway lol